List Of Crossfit Exercises

 A burpee is a common exercise used in crossfit to target multiple muscles at a time.
 There are several movements that make up a burpee so it is important to pay attention to your instructor.
 Starting standing up, you will begin a squat.
 You will then place your hands on the floor and transition to a plank position on the ground.
 You will then perform a push up.
 Once again return to the plank position.
 Bring your hands back in and return to a squat.
 Finally, jump into the air and land standing straight up.
 Repeat multiple times.

-Place yourself in front of a box, about 6 inches away from it.
+Place yourself in front of a box, about 6 inches away from it to be exact.
 On command, jump up onto the box and make sure to land in the middle.
 The motion in order to jump onto the box should be a squatting motion.
 From there you will generate power in your legs to lift you onto the box.
 Once on the box, step down backward and repeat the exercise.
 You can grab boxes of different heights to achieve this exercise, as well as performing the move on either both legs or one.

 Get a jump rope and stand about shoulder-width apart.
 On command from the instructor, begin to whip the rope around your head and jump over it before it hits the ground and your feet.
 You have the option of implementing a crossing pattern in your jump rope, but that is for advanced jumpers.
 This exercise is strictly for cardio and is often paired with quick transitions to other exercises, also known as a circuit.

 Grab a medicine ball and line yourself up about 2 feet away from a wall.
 Face parallel to the wall and hold the ball in your hands.
 On command, twist your body while keeping your feet on the ground and toss the ball at the wall as hard as possible.
 Be sure you are standing close enough to the wall in order to catch the ball as it bounces off.
-Repeat for about 10 reps or until whenever the instructor tells you to stop.
+Repeat for about 10 reps or until the instructor tells you to stop.